yfractal/blog/blog/2021-07-29-user-level-thread-switch.md

 But CPU just has limited registers, may 32 or 64 or more, but can't get as much as we want.

-The register for storing next instruction's addrress is `PC`.
+The register for storing next instruction's address is `PC`.

 After we executed one instruction, we move the `PC` 4 byte forward (suppose 32 bits for each instruction).